Medial Patellofemoral Ligament (MPFL) Reconstruction

 Man adjusting his knee brace used after an MPFL injury

-Furthermore, there are several risk factors for a torn or injured MPFL, including:
+Primary risk factors for experiencing a torn or injured MPFL include:

 • Naturally loose ligaments, commonly found in girls and women